 The grievance process is a process that, at the agency level, usually unfolds in less than 60 days from start to finish.
 Board Rule 8-8 outlines the steps for filing a grievance with an agency and then appealing the agency's final decision to the Board.
 An employee must initiate the process within 10 days of the action being grieved by filing or lodging the grievance with his/her supervisor.
 Shortly thereafter, an informal discussion or meeting between the employee and the supervisor must occur.
 A decision in writing must be given to the employee by the supervisor within 7 days of the informal discussion or meeting.

-If the employee wishes to appeal that decision, then the employee must begin the formal written grievance process within 5 days of his/her receipt of the decision by filing a written grievance with the appointing authority (click on the link to obtain a copy of the form for filing a grievance).
-The appointing authority has 30 days from the filing of the written grievance process to render a final agency decision on the grievance.
-The employee then has 10 days from the receipt of that final agency decision to file a petition for hearing with the Board, under the discretionary hearing process, requesting a hearing on the final agency decision (click on the link to obtain a copy of the form for filing a petition with the Board).
-It is important to keep in mind that only those issues set forth in the written grievance filed with the appointing authority need to be considered in the final agency decision and by the Board in the discretionary hearing process.
+If the employee wishes to proceed to the next step of the grievance process after the supervisor's decision, the employee must begin the formal grievance process within 5 days of his/her receipt of the decision by filing a written grievance with the appointing authority.
+The appointing authority has 30 days from the filing of the written grievance to render a final agency decision on the grievance.
+The employee then has 10 days from the receipt of that final agency decision to file a petition for hearing with the Board, using the Consolidated Appeal/Dispute form to request a hearing on the final agency decision.
+It is important to keep in mind that only those issues set forth in the written grievance filed with the appointing authority will be considered in the final agency decision or by the Board in the discretionary review process.

-At any step of the agency grievance process, an employee may be represented by any person of his/her choice (a non-lawyer or a lawyer).
-However, the employee still must participate in the discussions during the agency grievance process.
+At any step of the agency grievance process, an employee may be represented by a person of his/her choice (a non-lawyer or a lawyer), but, the employee is still required to participate in the discussions during the agency grievance process.
 See flow chart.